 Notice what I did when the squirrel dropped the bread?
 My mind just went there.
 It applied all my human concerns to the squirrel and her squirrel-ness.
 It took maybe three seconds — if that — for my mind to go from noting that the squirrel had dropped the bread to asking an unanswerable question: “Why is life so hard?”

 It’s worth it — so worth it — to slow down and observe our thinking.
-We can’t stop our minds from spewing out thoughts — some research shows that we think at least 50,000 thoughts per day — but we can step back and notice how what we’re thinking is affecting us.
+We can’t stop our minds from spewing out thoughts — some research shows that we think thousands of thoughts per day — but we can step back and notice how what we’re thinking is affecting us.

 Sometimes (often!)
 I respond to myself the way I did to the squirrel.
 Something doesn’t turn out the way I wanted it to, or it’s harder than I thought it would be, and my mind is off and running — I shouldn’t have tried, what’s the point, that was so hard there’s no way I can do it again, why is life so unfair?